tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ##### Advanced use case: `ClusterCoordinator` as a singleton

+Now, let's consider a more advanced use case where the `ClusterCoordinator` instance is needed by users.
 Since `ClusterCoordinator` instance spins off worker and failure handling threads, there should only be one `ClusterCoordinator` at any given time, and making it a singleton ensures that those threads are only created once:

 ```
 class ClusterCoordinator(object):